 I am in a lot of traveling groups and come across many posts where people are lamenting about friends or family flaking on a trip and asking advice on what to do.
-Many times, others will respond by saying “go solo” (yours truly is guilty of that of course).
-However, I’ve come to realize that solo travel is not for everyone and that’s okay.
+Many times, others will respond by saying “go solo” (yours truly is guilty of that).
+However, I’ve come to realize that solo travel is not for everyone, and that’s okay.

-I encourage everyone to experience different types of travel such as groups, baecations, girl trips, and solo travel to figure out what they enjoy.
-I have tried all including mother/daughter trips but solo travel has always been my favorite.
+I encourage everyone to experience different types of travel such as groups, baecations, girl trips, and solo adventures to figure out what they enjoy.
+I have tried all including mother/daughter trips, but solo travel has always been my favorite.
 However, solo travel can be challenging at times.
-You deserve a full picture so you can make the best decision and if you decide that solo travel is not what’s hot, that’s cool.
-The advice and tips that I provide can be applied to trips with friends and family.
+You deserve the whole story so you can make the best decision, and if you decide that solo travel is not what’s hot, that’s cool.
+The advice and tips that I provide apply to trips with friends and family.

 I Get So Lonely

 Solo travel can get lonely.
 You may meet people and make new friends on some trips, but that may not always be the case and depending on the type of person you are that can be trying.
 There have been times when I was traveling alone and wished I could share a particular moment with someone.
 Like the first time, I arrived at Chefchaouen and saw all the beautiful blue architecture or that one time I stumbled across this fantastic restaurant in Colombia and had to enjoy the mouth-watering food and wine by myself.
 In both scenarios, I wished I could share it with a loved one.

 Take A Picture